This was the official website of the Hearts Cafe in Ollantaytambo, Peru.

 “En Los Andes” Book

-One of our School Directors, Alan Sheinwald, has written a book about his experiences working and living in the rural highlands of the Sacred Valley in Peru.
+One of our consultants, West Point graduate and investment guru Alan Sheinwald, has written a book about his experiences working and living in the rural highlands of the Sacred Valley in Peru.
 It gives a true insight as to what life is really like in those areas and touches on the local holistic traditions, customs and culture.
 All sales of this book are given back to Emilio who has published the book of his own accord and means.

 CD’s of local Andean Music